pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] statistics status [COMMAND-OPTIONS]

-      Show statistics enabled status for client and server.
+      Show enabled status of client and server maintained statistics.

-      Show enabled status on statistics gathering for pywbemcli and the current WBEM server.
-Table and text formats are allowed.
+      Show the enabled status for displaying the statistics gathered by pywbemcli, and for gathering the statistics on the current WBEM server.

     Command Options:
       -h, --help  Show this help message.